We take every aspect of your personal profile into consideration when calculating your admissions chances.

 Ilan Stavans, Professor of Latin American and Latino Culture, Amherst College, Robert Croll ‘16 and Cedric Duquene ‘15, from "Interpreting Terras Irradient," Amherst Magazine, Spring 2015.

-Carolyn "Biddy" Martin, President of Amherst College, Letter to Amherst College Alumni and Families, December 28, 2015.
+Carolyn "Biddy" Martin, 19th President of Amherst College, from Letter to Amherst College Alumni and Families, December 28, 2015.

 Attributed to William Hastie, Amherst Class of 1925, the first African-American to serve as a judge for the United States Court of Appeals